azavea/cac-tripplanner/README.md

 Building AMIs
 ------------------------
 1. Make a production group_vars file (similarly to how is described above with development).
 Make sure production is set to true, and also specify an app_username, which should be set to: ubuntu
+2. If building the `otp` machine, make sure the latest GTFS are in `otp_data`, then build a graph when them in the development environment provisioning.
+This will result in a new `Graph.obj` file being written to `otp_data`.
-2. In the project directory within the app VM, run: `deployment/cac-stack.py create-ami --aws-access-key-id YOUR_ACCESS_KEY --aws-secret-access-key YOUR_SECRET_KEY --aws-role-arn YOUR_ASSUMED_ROLE_ARN`
+3. In the project directory within the app VM, run: `deployment/cac-stack.py create-ami --aws-access-key-id YOUR_ACCESS_KEY --aws-secret-access-key YOUR_SECRET_KEY --aws-role-arn YOUR_ASSUMED_ROLE_ARN`
-3. The previous command builds all AMIs.
+4. The previous command builds all AMIs.
 To only build a single AMI, run the same command, but also specify the `--machine-type` parameter, which may be set to one of: `bastion`, `otp`, or `app`.

 Launching AWS Stacks
 ------------------------